 "I wanted to get permission to interview some of the patrons.
 I am writing about vampire fan culture in America."

 "No, I'm a professor of anthropology.
 Could you please give the manager a call?"

 Her heart sunk.
 Did she really come out tonight for nothing?
-She couldn't start working until she had the appropriate permissions.
-"Heh.
-I'm sure.
-Okay, that will be fine.
+Without the appropriate permissions, she couldn't start working.
+"Yeah, I'm sure that's a common problem.
 Let me give you my card."
-She passed a business card over the black lacquered bar into the guy's red syrup stained fingers.
+She passed a business card over the black lacquered bar and into the guy's red syrup stained fingers.
 "How soon can I expect to hear back?"